stryker-mutator/stryker4k/docs/Getting-started.md

 To use Stryker4k with Kotlin projects that do not use Gradle as their build tool.
 Please first download the Stryker4k sourcecode from https://github.com/stryker-mutator/stryker4k.git.

-When you've downloaded the sourcecode, use the `gradlew build command-runner` command to build the Stryker4k command-runner subproject.
+When you've downloaded the sourcecode, use the `./gradlew build command-runner` command to build the Stryker4k command-runner subproject.

 The build will product a JAR file in the `build\libs` folder.
 We will use this JAR to run Stryker4k on your project.